opinkerfi/opinkerfi-django-starter/README.md

 * remove the `welcome` app
 * rename the Django project
 * update settings to suit your needs
-* install more Python libraries and add them to the `requirements.txt` file
+* install more Python libraries and add them to the `requirements/base.txt` file

 ## Special files in this repository